 We show exactly as Koen Wessing showed it.
 You see that we have one text: Chile, September 1973, Koen Wessing.
 And for the rest, he doesn’t explain anything,” added Van den Broek.

 “He said the images should talk for themselves and he made the book quite rapidly after the coup by Pinochet where Allende was, we think, murdered.
 Pinochet took over Chile and Koen was very angry about that.
-He went to Chile right after the coup happen.
+He went to Chile right after the coup happened.
 What we have here is a small exhibition about this project.

 Koen went there for 10 days after the coup and came back with only 11 rolls of film.
 These are all the all this vintage contact prints,” said Van den Broek gesturing to black and white contact prints displayed in a glass cabinet in the centre of the otherwise subtly lit room.